Lech-Mumford constant and stability of local rings: Definition and basic properties

 \begin{theorem} Let $(R, \mf m)$ be a local ring and $\mf p\in\Spec(R)$ such that $\hght \mf p + \dim (R/\mf p) = \dim(R)$.
 Then we have \begin{enumerate} \item $\lm (R) \geq \lm (R_\mf p[[T_1, \ldots, T_r]])$ where $r = \dim (R/\mf p)$; \item $\limlm(R)\geq \limlm(R_\mf p)$. \end{enumerate} In particular, if $R$ is equidimensional, catenary, and lim-stable, then so is $R_{\mf p}$ for all $\mf p\in\Spec(R)$. \end{theorem} \begin{proof} Let $S\coloneqq R[T_1,\dots,T_r]_{(\m+(T_1,\dots,T_r))}$ and let $P\coloneqq \mf p + (T_1,\dots,T_r)$ be a prime ideal of $S$.
 We can choose $x_1,\dots,x_r$ part of a system of parameters of $R$ such that their images in $R/\mf p$ form a system of parameters of $R/\mf p$.
 It follows that that $\hght(P)+\dim(S/P)=\dim(S)$ and that $x_1-T_1,\dots,x_r-T_r$ is part of a system of parameters of $S$ such that their images in $S/P$ form a system of parameters of $S/P$.
 Therefore we have

 where the first equality follows from Proposition~\ref{prop: basic results on cLM}(\ref{part restrict to complete}) as $S_P$ and $R_\mf p[[T_1,\dots,T_r]]$ agree upon completion at their maximal ideals, and the inequality above follows from Lemma~\ref{lem: localization key}.
-This completes the proof of the first part and we proceed to the second.
+This completes the proof of the part $(1)$.